Thermoforming at RapidMade

 Real thermoplastics are strong, durable and inexpensive compared to 3D printed materials.
 RapidMade offers an extensive range of plastics for thermoforming, such as PETG, HIPS, ABS, Styrene, PC, Acrylic and many more, in thicknesses ranging from 0.020" to 0.250" (0.5 mm to .6.5 mm).

-With so many options, thermoformed products are able to meet a host of mechanical and aesthetic demands, from conductivity and heat resistance to FDA food grade certifications.
+With so many material options, thermoformed products are able to meet a host of mechanical and aesthetic demands, from conductivity and heat resistance to FDA food grade certifications.

 Using inexpensive rapid manufacturing techniques like 3D printing, milling and casting, RapidMade can create tooling for thermoforming in under 48 hours.